Naproxen, an NSAID (non-steroidal anti-inflammatory drug), has the potential to provide great relief for muscle and joint pain or inflammation.

-If you are taking naproxen it is wise to watch your alcohol intake, ideally avoiding alcohol altogether.
-The main reason being, that as a strong anti-inflammatory drug, naproxen can cause issues with your stomach which are more likely to occur or worsen if you drink alcohol.
+If you are taking Naproxen, it is wise to watch your alcohol intake, ideally avoiding alcohol altogether.
+The main reason is that as a strong anti-inflammatory drug, naproxen can cause issues with your stomach, which are more likely to occur or worsen if you drink alcohol.

 Side-effects of taking naproxen with alcohol

 Naproxen is favoured over opioid painkillers as it is non-addictive and has fewer side effects.
 However, this does not mean that Naproxen is side effect-free or suitable for everyone.

 It can safely treat chronic and long-term pain conditions when prescribed in a gastro-resistant form and when taken exactly as prescribed.

 Gastro-resistant naproxen helps to prevent damage to the stomach and intestines from long-term use.
 Even then, medically, it is advised to keep alcohol consumption to a minimum, ideally avoiding alcohol altogether.

 Like most NSAIDs, naproxen can cause inflammation of the stomach’s lining.
 This can lead to stomach pain, bleeding, acid reflux and ulcers.